strands-project/strands_systems/README.md

 ## Setup your local development workspace
-This assumes you ahve a full current installation of the STRANDS system (e.g. in `/opt/strands` as described above).
+This assumes you have a full current installation of the STRANDS system (e.g. in `/opt/strands` as described above).
 You checkout and create your own packages to work on in your local development workspace as described here.
-In ROS terms that is you *overlay* your own workspace
+In ROS terms that is you *overlay* your own workspace.
+By overlaying, your packages hide the system one with the same name.
+E.g., if you are working on your own `strands_morse` than fork/branch `strands_morse` on github and clone it into your *own* workspace that you overlay over the system workspace.
+Everything you have in your own workspace will "overrule" the system stuff.
+But you will always have a clean system workspace (in `/opt/strands` if you followed the above).

 1. create your workspace, e.g `mkdir catkin_ws`, and then change into it, e.g. `cd catkin_ws`
 1. initialse the catkin workspace: `mkdir src; cd src; catkin_init_workspace; cd ..`